 - Foundations of Biology I and II (BIOL-103/113 and 104/114) – Fall and Spring semesters

-- These courses are required of all first year Biology majors, although science majors and pre-med students from across the college co-enroll.
+- These courses are required of all first year Biology majors, although science majors and pre-med students from across the college also enroll.

-- The courses are writing-intensive despite their large size, with the majority of writing occurring around lab activities and a research paper in the fall semester.
+- The courses are writing-intensive despite their large size, with the majority of writing occurring around lab activities and a research paper in Foundations I.

 - Students can expect to receive formal writing instruction in these courses.
 They purchase Jan Pechenik’s A Short Guide to Writing about Biology, which they will use as a reference guide for the next four years.

 - Writing will often be a public process, with workshops, peer review, and digital products.